enricostara/cleric/README.md

 - **Preprocessing**: Uses `gcc -E` to handle includes, macros, and comments, converting `.c` files to `.i` files.
 - **Lexing**: Breaks the source code into a stream of tokens.
 - **Parsing**: Constructs an Abstract Syntax Tree (AST) from the token stream, verifying the code's structure.
+- **Intermediate Representation (IR)**: Converts the AST into Three-Address Code (TAC), a simpler, machine-independent representation.
+This step facilitates optimizations and simplifies the final code generation.
-- **Code Generation**: Translates the AST into assembly code (currently targeting x86-64 AT&T syntax).
+- **Code Generation**: Translates the TAC into assembly code (currently targeting x86-64 AT&T syntax).
 - **Assembly & Linking**: Uses the system assembler (e.g., `as`) and linker (e.g., `ld`) to produce an executable file from the generated assembly.

 ## Features